 More Destiny 2 Content:

-- The Best Gambit Weapons in Destiny 2 (March 2020 Season of the Worthy Meta)
+- The Best Gambit Weapons in Destiny 2 (June 2020 Season of Arrivals Meta)

-- The Best PVE Weapons in Destiny 2 (March 2020 Season of the Worthy Meta)
+- The Best PVE Weapons in Destiny 2 (June 2020 Season of Arrivals Meta)

-This guide was last updated on March 26, 2020 after the Season of the Worthy meta has well settled.
+This guide was last updated on June 15, 2020 after one week of Season of Arrivals.

 Revoker (Sniper Rifle)